SheriffCarry/KirkaScripts/README.md

 - Show total amount of available quests, availabe exp, availabe coins (daily & hourly)
 - Kirka "bundles" estimated selling prices
 - Current prices for market items (maybe highlight skins that are cheaper/more expensive then est price)
-- Clan page show score per week (information for me: it will be average)

 # How to use:
 -  [Downloads BKC (Better-Kirka-Client)](https://github.com/42infi/better-kirka-client/releases)